aws-samples/amazon-redshift-query-patterns-and-optimizations/README.md

 <mybucket>/querylauncher/scripts/short_query/ --> https://github.com/aws-samples/amazon-redshift-query-patterns-and-optimizations/tree/master/sql_scripts/short_query

 <mybucket>/querylauncher/lambda-code/wlm/     --> https://github.com/aws-samples/amazon-redshift-query-patterns-and-optimizations/blob/master/src/Lambda/query_launcher.zip

+## Create Query Launcher
+Following steps will create AWS Step function State Machine and AWS Lambda function in your AWS account.
+The State machine will later will be scheduled in CloudWatch events as scheduled rule.

 * Login to AWS console in the AWS account where you have launched the Amazon Redshift cluster.
 * Download the github cloudformation template file **[RedshiftWLMLambdaLauncher.yaml](https://github.com/aws-samples/amazon-redshift-query-patterns-and-optimizations/blob/master/.github/Cloudformation/RedshiftWLMLambdaLauncher.yml)** and save it in your local system.